 Including other costs like transportation, food and other expenses, a Hajj trip can set you back for quite a bit, monetarily.

 There are two ways to fund your Hajj; through the government-owned Tabung Haji or privately.

 Tabung Haji is subsidised by the government, which means that it costs a lot less than funding the pilgrimage yourself.
-In fact, for this year, the government has allocated between RM300,000 to RM400,000 for Hajj subsidies.
+In fact, for 2022, the government has allocated between RM300,000 to RM400,000 for Hajj subsidies.